• Skip to primary navigation

 [Road to CPI Twin Tower.]

-I discover early on in this walk the lack of thought for sidewalk construction.
+I discovered early on in this walk the lack of thought for sidewalk construction.
 Everything here is new, so there is no excuse for no sidewalks.
 A sensible plan would be that any road that is built has sidewalks on either side of it.
 Instead, we get nonsense like this.

 [A crossing to nowhere in CPI.]

 When this project was first conceived in 2008, this circle was going to be Equilibrium Centerpoint Park.
 This was meant to represent the centre of Indonesia.
-That factoid didn’t seem right to me so I had to work it out for myself.
+That factoid didn’t seem right to me, so I had to work it out for myself.
 Makassar is the closest big city to the centre point of Indonesia

 The location of Nusantara (the new capital of Indonesia) was partly chosen due to its location close to the centre point of Indonesia.
 I have plotted the extreme points of Indonesia and the estimated geographic centre of Indonesia on a map.
 As you can see, the geographic centre is somewhere between Makassar and Nusantara.